hypergolic/greeenwave_firmware/README.md

 to finish it off follow the downgrade instructions, but change out the md5sum on roxy.php to match your new firmware image and replace the rootfs.bin firmware image there with yours.

-I have included my updated patched firmware (its a later version than the one i posted for downgrading, but has ssh renabled and the custom scripts mentioned above so enabling the webserver is of no issue.)
+I have included my updated patched firmware (its a later version than the one i posted for downgrading, but has ssh renabled and the custom scripts mentioned above so enabling the webserver is of no issue.), see the firmware_mod folder.
 ~ # cat /etc/version
 3.0.39
 ~ # uname -a
 Linux lighting 3.5.3 #1 PREEMPT Tue Dec 3 10:44:29 CET 2013 ppc GNU/Linux
 ~ #

-md5sums:
+* md5sums:
 4c448f9d9a2d8584ab5c0d4c6874af1e  tcpfirm.bin 			// original uboot image
 b32f5c3b6528db3c3eb75a3604532a12  tcpmod_firmware.img 	// modified uboot image
 7896e1540e90f463551873ed8ea4b169  image0_kernel 		//original